Skip to content

 Key Insight

 The real story here isn't "MCP servers are insecure."
-It's that YARA rules flag standard MCP tool descriptions as threats — exposing a gap between pattern matching and semantic understanding.
+It's that pattern rules flag standard MCP tool descriptions as threats — exposing a gap between pattern matching and semantic understanding.

 33